neurobagel/query-tool/README.md

 To run the query tool locally, you have two options:

-1. Do a manual install from the cloned git repo.
+1. Use our docker image
-2. Use our docker image
+2. Do a manual install from the cloned git repo.

 but before proceeding with either you need to set the environment variables.

-### Environment Variables
+### Mandatory configuration

 | Environment variable                            | Type    | Required | Default value if not set | Example                          |
 | ----------------------------------------------- | ------- | -------- | ------------------------ | -------------------------------- |